sfoster/serverhere/README.md

 serverHere
 ==========

-A simple node-based static file server, for quickly standing up an HTTP server to browser from your current directory.
+A simple node-based static file server, for quickly standing up an HTTP server to browse from your current directory.

 Usage
 -----